kucharze/SocialMediaMernProject/README.md

 Luckily a found logic using $pull.
 I used this on the user's posts list to remove the id Of course, this only made it null, so I had to whip up some logic that checks to make sure we don't display data for a null value post

+Another troublesome part was what to do after creating a new post.
+After some work, I managed to get it to work by allowing default form operations